VitaliiSvietkov/UCODE-uls/README.md

 2. Move to the root directory
 3. Run `make` command

+To delete the program run 'make uninstall' command
+To delete all 'obj' files - 'make clean'
+To reinstall the program - 'make reinstall'

 ## Running the program

 Call `./uls` from the root directory of the source code after building it.